-Large banks often deal with a select few overseas banks as agents to do foreign transactions outside the former’s specialty.
+Large banks often deal with a select few overseas banks as agents to make foreign transactions outside the former’s specialty.
 Small banks, on the other hand, hold no foreign currencies and rely completely on large banks as hosts for their cross-border currency transactions on their behalf.

 For the foregoing reasons, cross-border financial transactions can involve more players.
-The more players involved, the more money is subtracted during the transaction process.
+The more players are involved, the more money is subtracted during the transaction process.

 That subtraction has to be added back in, and the customer eventually shoulders the cost.
 Say you pay $500 to a foreign bank to reimburse your supplier.
-Your payment may arrive at its destination $25 short because of processing fees.
+Your payment may arrive at its destination at $25 short because of the processing fees.
 That means you must add the additional charges upfront to cover the amount lost and to ensure your supplier gets the full amount.

-As a consumer, your best method in finding out the most reasonable currency exchange rateis to check out its current mid-market rate or current buy/sell value on the foreign exchange market.
+As a consumer, your best method in finding out the most reasonable currency exchange rate is to check out its current mid-market rate or current buy/sell value on the foreign exchange market.